 Tools of the Trade

 No matter your roast profile or your personal preference, understanding how brewing variables relate to your roast will help you be successful in brewing for QA purposes or to enhance your customers’ experience.
-Whether you’re looking to brew a great cup for yourself in the roastery or develop brew standards for your cafe, this class will help you achieve your goals. and throughout each class, we share strategies that will enable you to start where you are and grow a business that suits your goals.
+Whether you’re looking to brew a great cup for yourself in the roastery or develop brew standards for your cafe, this class will help you achieve your goals.
+Throughout each class, we share strategies that will enable you to start where you are and grow a business that suits your goals.

 Saturday: Mill City Roasters, 9:00am-5:00pm (lunch provided)